plopezrios/polyfit/README.md

 # (see wexp later), splitting into different datasets for different values
 # of column 1.
 load ta_dmc_ecorr_fs.dat type xydyw using 2 3 4 2 by 1
-# Define X (independent variable in fit) at X=1/x, where x is the "x" value
+# Define X (independent variable in fit) as X=1/x, where x is the "x" value
 # in the dataset.
 set xscale reciprocal
 # Set the exponent of the weights to 2 -- i.e., the fit weights are column